 You won’t need to look far and wide for a candidate with all the above qualities.
 The Ortus Club is connected to a global selection of influential, passionate moderators who ensure all participants stay engaged and entertained during virtual roundtables.
 We invite you to let us handle the logistics of bringing in an expert moderator who can facilitate your virtual roundtables and urge your guests to participate in the conversation.

 When (and how long) should virtual roundtables take place?

 Dates and schedules are easy enough to negotiate and set, but durations are a little trickier, which is why you should always keep them short and simple.

-Securing a date and time when you and all your participants are available for your virtual roundtable is not the end of the road.
+Securing a date and time when you and all your participants are available for virtual roundtables is not the end of the road.
 Depending on the number of participants you’ve invited to your roundtable and the topics you’ve prepared, you’ll need to allocate an appropriate period per segment to ensure that your event does not extend beyond the agreed-upon duration.

 Why are we tackling these issues?

-All the pertinent details of your virtual roundtable are pretty much set.
+All the pertinent details of your virtual roundtables are pretty much set.
 At this point, you can choose to do one of two things: proceed with the necessary follow-ups with your guests leading up to the event, or, before you start your follow-ups, take a few moments to ponder the significance and possible impact of your roundtable.

 We’ll pose an alternate question for you as a guide for this reflection: why will your virtual roundtables matter?